What your business processes say about your business

 by Moira Alexander

 Learn about your business processes and what they say about your business.
-Each company starts out developing processes that are determined by various limiting factors; as a company grows, hopefully, these limiting factors are decreased, and the processes evolve to match the potential and future goals.
+Each company starts developing processes determined by various limiting factors; as a company grows, these limiting factors will hopefully decrease, and the processes will evolve to match the potential and future goals.

 If your business has grown, but your processes haven’t kept pace with this growth, it could be a sign that the business was unprepared for the growth, that there is uncertainty about how to modify existing processes to match the growth and prepare the business for the future, or that there is a reluctance to change.
 Either way, this could lead to problems if the growth continues and processes are not reviewed to ensure that they meet the evolving business needs.